weedy3000/MCFM-Multimodal-competitive-fusion-mechanism-for-sentiment-analysis/README.md

 ```

-## 🛡️ Copyright

-© 2026 [weedy3000].
+Copyright © 2026 [weedy3000].
 All rights reserved.

-This code is part of our research work and is protected by copyright law.
-Unauthorized reproduction or distribution is prohibited.